dcycle/dcycleu/_posts/2015-05-22-02-psychology-of-continuous-integration.md

 To avoid frustration, don't try to sell this stuff to teams who are not ready for it.

-Selling quality to clients is easier: do not give them the choice.
+Selling quality to clients is easier than selling it to technical people, because clients (wrongly) assume us web folks are doing all this already.
 If you are responding to an RFP, seek out those which require best practices if possible, and never itemize CI or any other best practice on your response.
-In the same way, electricians won't bill you having the right tools, a window cleaner won't bill you for a safety harness.
+In the same way, electricians won't bill you for having the right tools, a window cleaner won't bill you for a safety harness.
 These are just part of the job.

 Visibility and transparency
 -----